Data Protection Policy

 Whitehelm is required to, and this policy does, comply with the Privacy Act 1988 (‘Privacy Act’), the Australian Privacy Principles (‘APPs’) and Regulation (EU) No. 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the General Data Protection Regulations or “GDPR”) (together the ‘Regulations’).

-Whitehelm’s supervisory authority with respect to the Regulations is the Information Commissioners Office (“ICO”) in the UK and the Australian Information Commission (“OAIC”) in Australia.
+Whitehelm’s supervisory authority with respect to the Regulations is the Information Commissioners Office (“ICO”) in the UK and the Office of the Australian Information Commission (“OAIC”) in Australia.
 In addition, the Financial Conduct Authority has indicated that firms should ensure compliance with GDPR as part of their obligations under the FCA Handbook.

 The scope of the GDPR is not limited to the European Economic Area (EEA) and extends to data subjects of the Firm wherever in the world they are located.